ChikaAcholonu/PMG-Challenge/README.md

 -Generated an SSH key

--Used git clone, git add, git commit, & git push
+-Used git clone, git add, git status, git commit -m "Add a message" , & git push

+## Created a New branch
+- git checkout -b "Test_branch" creates the new branch and switches you to it